robertkohl125/PuppyShelter/README.md

 Puppy Shelter Database
 ========

 This project sets up a puppy shelter website supported by a database and demonstrates some code to manipulate that database.
-Features include CRUD operators for all database modules, Flask, WTForms including selects and validators, a method for adoption.
 Please view my commits for latest updates.
+Features include:
+-All CRUD operators for database modules,
+-Flask,
+-WTForms including selects and validators,
+-Logging,
+-email
+-SMS

 Technology
 ----------